garggourav/springboot/README.md

 https://spring.io/guides/gs/testing-web/

 # ***Don't forget to add equal and hashcode method***
-#

-#### JUnit 4
+#### Spring JUnit
-Web Layer
+    //JUnit 4
     @RunWith(SpringJUnit4ClassRunner.class)

+    //JUnit 5
+    @ExtendWith(SpringExtension.class)  // not required in case of junit5
+#### Spring Test Framework
+    //1.
+Web Layer Test
     @WebMvcTest //Can narrow the tests to only the web layer by using @WebMvcTest.
-Spring Boot instantiates only the web layer rather than the whole context or @WebMvcTest (RESTController.class) // Load only one controller
+Spring Boot instantiates only the web layer rather than the whole context
-#### JUnit 4
-Web Layer

-    @RunWith(SpringJUnit4ClassRunner.class)
-    @SpringBootTest //In this test, the full Spring application context is started but without the server.
-    @AutoConfigureMockMvc
-##### JUnit 5
-Web Layer
+    //or 2.
+Web Layer Test

-    @ExtendWith(SpringExtension.class)  // not required in case of junit5
-    @WebMvcTest
-    or @WebMvcTest (RESTController.class) // Load only one controller
+    @WebMvcTest (RESTController.class) // Load only one controller

-##### or JUnit 5
-Web Layer
+    //OR 3.
+Web Layer Test

-    @ExtendWith(SpringExtension.class)  // not required in case of junit5
     @SpringBootTest
     @AutoConfigureMockMvc